nayelibueso/Assignment11/README.md

 __You now have the starting code for Assignment 11.
 Follow instructions in the assignment definition to complete this project.__

+## CAUTION!!!

+This assignment currently has a bug - sorta.

+All of the java packages are `com.codercampus...` instead of `com.coderscampus...`

+This is technically a valid package name, but it throws students off, because everything else in the bootcamp is `com.coderscampus...`

+To keep yourself from spending hours wondering why your code is not working, please use `com.codercampus...` for your package name, rather than `com.coderscampus...`

 ## Troubleshooting

 This project is entirely dependent upon a _binary_ file cleverly named `doNotTouch`.
 If this file is moved, renamed, or even changed, then `Transaction.java` will not work and the project will fail to run as intended.